rikodot/kardi_notes_app/README.md

 - [ ] toggle animations option
 - [ ] new owner key -> has messages -> opens message -> goes back using android back button, not the icon back button in app -> still shows unread messages on messages page button (does not update ui)
 - [ ] last access time, last edit time ??
-- [ ] allow back button on phone, definitely pop context before changing to new page cuz memory leak or just too many opened after some time?
 - [ ] test delete note and then on other device edit the deleted note or smth
 - [ ] test open app, delete session and what happens?
 - [ ] password on startup that is used to encrypt owner key (if somebody stole the phone and knew what he was looking for, this would prevent him from decrypting notes)
 - [ ] qr to transfer owner key (buttons: show qr and scan on other device to import there, show qr and scan on other device to import here (for pc), scan qr)
 - [ ] mby dont call setState inside of @override initState? e.g. editor_page.dart
-- [ ] custom button color
 - [ ] highlight mismatch alerts with red color
 - [ ] color not saved when note not saved yet
 - [ ] background checks are a complete mess - false positives, rework completely possibly
+- [x] fdroid first startup entering custom url goes out of boundary and bugs out
+- [x] Navigator.push() -> Navigator.pushReplacement() ?? will back button on android still work? (right now we end up with multiple instances over each other - not documented probably) (https://docs.flutter.dev/ui/navigation)
+- [x] custom button color
+- [x] allow back button on phone, definitely pop context before changing to new page cuz memory leak or just too many opened after some time?
 - [x] settings page needs white bg on the bottom just like edit page because on phone if setting custom api keyboard moves it up and it overlaps
 - [x] send feedback close the prompt
 - [x] replies and feedbacks do not sort together